 The predominate land use in the Township is farming.
 Agriculture encompasses approximately 2800 acres of land or 24% of the Township's area.
-These lands are actively farmed, producing field crops such as corn and soy.
+These lands are actively farmed producing various agricultural products.
 The farm fields provide scenic views as well as an economic base for the Township.
 There are also many opportunities for cash crops such as fruits and gourds because of the Township's unique microclimate.